mylette/vim-gym/README.rst

 BAM!

-You could also spiral down the rabbit hole and in the worlds of splitting windows, multiple tabs and folded contents if you feel like it...
+You could also spiral down the rabbit hole and in the worlds of multiple windows, multiple tabs and folded contents if you feel like...

-All of this and yet we are still scratching the surface of Vim's capabilities when it comes to editing multiple files and working with notes.
+All of this and yet we are still scratching the surface of Vim's capabilities when it comes to editing multiple files, which is what writing notes is all about.
 I don't want you to get me wrong, using plugins can be great.
+However, certain plugins seem to reinvent certain of Vim's irreplaceable capabilities and don't seem to fit as well with other Vim's tools.
+Although using the mentioned plugins for writing notes might not be bad per-say, it is probably not optimal when considering the long run and using The Vim Way |trademark| for multi-file processing would be more rewarding.

-However, certain plugins seem to reinvent some of Vim's irreplaceable capabilities and don't seem to fit as well with other Vim's tools for anything else than what they are designed for.
-Although this might not be bad per-say, it is probably not optimal for many of us how would.
+.. |trademark| unicode:: U+2122 ..
+TRADEMARK SYMBOL

 Configuration
 -------------

-If you are using Vim make sure that you configure your ``~/.vimrc``, however if you are Neovim user you should make changes to in ``~/config/nvim/init.vim``.
+If you are using Vim make sure to configure your ``~/.vimrc``, however if you are using Neovim make changes in ``~/config/nvim/init.vim``.

-1. Set the path of your Vim to recursively into the subdirectories with
+1. Set the path in Vim to go recursively into the subdirectories with

 .. code:: vim